 The initial split is pretty simple.
 It’s either renting a cloud or building your own on-premise.
 Cloud computing is defined as the on-demand computational power and storage available to multiple users without them needing to actively manage it.
 Or, to put it more simply: “The servers are somebody else’s problem”.
-There are three common ways that the cloud can be deployed – Public cloud, private cloud, and hybrid cloud.
+The cloud can be deployed in three common ways – Public cloud, private cloud, and hybrid cloud.
 As these deployments provide different benefits, there are many factors that a company must consider in order to decide which cloud infrastructure is the right solution for their needs.

 Cloud data management options

-Examples of public clouds include Amazon Web Services (AWS), Microsoft Azure and Google Cloud.
+Amazon Web Services (AWS), Microsoft Azure, and Google Cloud are examples of a public cloud.
 They are public because they are provided as a shared resource to multiple users and are pay-per-demand.
 The service may be free, freemium or a subscription-based offering charged based on the computing resources consumed.
-The computing functionality may range from common services such as email, apps and storage to the enterprise-grade OS platform or infrastructure environments used for software development and testing.
+The computing functionality may range from common services such as email, apps, and storage to the enterprise-grade OS platform or infrastructure environments used for software development and testing.